danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 /};

 # Parses a `fn` definition statement.
 The syntax here is the same as
-# what's recognized by `parseFnCommon`, except that the name is required.
+# what's recognized by `parFnCommon`, except that the name is required.
 # We don't error out (terminate the runtime) on a missing name, though, as
 # that just means that we're looking at a legit `fn` expression, which will
 # get successfully parsed by the `expression` alternative of `statement`.